toulet/twig-ci-connector/README.md

-# Twig library for Codeigniter
+# Twig connector for Codeigniter

 This library allows to use the Twig template engine in the CodeIgniter web framework.